 Back when I went through my first StrongFirst Certification in 2014, I learned three principles that form the foundation for our training.
 They were Continuity of the Training Process, Wave the Load, and Specialized Variety.
 (It has evolved a bit since then—recertify to get your new manual—but the context remains unchanged for the most part.)
 And while I intuitively understood wave the load and specialized variety, I couldn’t quite grasp the deeper meaning of continuity.
 But five years later, I appreciate the reason it gets mentioned first, having recognized in my own training practice that it has made the biggest impact.

 In regards to my strength training and fitness, two people have shaped me into who I am today.
-The first person is our Chairman and Founder, Pavel Tsatsouline.
+The first person is our CEO and Founder, Pavel Tsatsouline.
 The second person is Dan John.
 When I first picked up a copy of their Easy Strength book, several years before my SFG, I instantly fell in love with its simple and sustainable approach to building lasting strength: persistent practice.
 Though I don’t really remember reading the specific word “continuity,” the message was clear and compelling, and it would become one of my important life lessons, even though it would take me another year or so to actually begin executing.

 When Fate Calls: The SFG